-The secret: Baking powder.
+Were you surprised by the baking powder in that video?
 Unusual right?
 Stick with me as I go into the details.

 Baking powder, not to be mistaken with baking soda, is a leavening agent usually used in baked goods such as cookies and cakes.
 It’s a mixture of sodium bicarbonate, cream of tartar and cornstarch.
 When mixed with salt and coated on chicken it dries out the skin, leaving it crisp and crunchy.
 Why does this happen?
-Get ready, sciency stuff ahead!
+Get ready, science-y stuff ahead!
 It happens because the addition of the baking powder raises the pH level in the chicken, allowing the peptide bonds in the skin to break down, thus letting the skin get more crisp and brown.

 Mix it up.
 Don’t be afraid to use your hands.
 It’s way easier and one less thing to wash.
 It’s gobs of fun too!
 (Hey look!
 My nails match the bowl!
 This was unplanned but I like it).

 Place the wings on a cooking rack in a sheet pan.
 This lets air circulate all around the chicken pieces so that they get evenly crisp.
 It also lets the fat drip away from the chicken, leading to crispy, crispy, crispy skin.

 Place the chicken in a 250°F oven for 30 minutes.
 This gets some of the fat rendered from under the skin and starts that drying out process.
 Here’s how they look after 30 minutes.
 These are not cooked.
 Do not eat them.
 Yet.

 Leave them in the oven and crank the heat up to 425°F and cook 40-50 minutes more, until golden brown and so crispy.